Thelaxman/Transit-Gateway-AWS/README.md

 Transit gateway is a network hub that allows you to connect to multiple VPCs, on-prem networks, and other AWS services through a single gateway.

 ## Prerequisites
--IAM role with access to EC2 instances and netwroks.
+- IAM role with access to EC2 instances and netwroks.
--VPCs
+- VPCs
--EC2 instances
+- EC2 instances
--TGW Protocol
+- TGW Protocol
--Route Table
+- Route Table
--Security Groups
+- Security Groups
--Access to multiple regions
+- Access to multiple regions

 ### Setup Instructions
 - Step 1:Create a VPC in different region(atleast 2).